 When a patient checks in to a hospital, they naturally expect to receive safe and effective treatment options and medical services.
 Unfortunately, a drug or agent can be dangerous even with FDA approval.
 For example, various medical experts and radiologists have been debating the safety of gadolinium-based contrast agents (GBCAs) after a critical study was released back in 2014.
 These dyes, which contain a metal called gadolinium, are injected into the patient’s body during a magnetic resonance imaging (MRI) exam.
 However, this agent doesn’t naturally dissipate after the procedure; in fact, it’s retained in the brain, potential harming a patient’s overall health.

 Learn more about what our firm can do for you.
-Call (888) 204-8440 to discuss your case with our Carmel defective drug and faulty medical devices lawyers.
+Call (888) 204-8440 to discuss your case with our Indiana defective medical device lawyers.

 The Symptoms of Gadolinium Toxicity

 For the last 30 years, doctors have been using GBCAs to improve the clarity and quality of MRI scans.
 This dye improves the accuracy of the exam by giving radiologists a clearer image of the body’s internal structures.
 Usually, a technologist or nurse will let you know if a GBCA will be injected prior to your examination.
 As the patient, you have a legal right to seek additional information or advice before being injected with this agent.

 The symptoms commonly associated with gadolinium toxicity often appear at an acute level after the initial MRI.
 As years pass, these symptoms develop into chronic medical conditions that warrant additional testing and treatments.

 - Intense headaches

 - Bone or joint pain

 - Hair loss